The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Shannon Entropy and Relative Entropy---Motivations, Interpretations, and Characterizations

 That is, suppose that, based on relevant data available to her, a rational forecaster adopts a probability distribution $\bv{\p}= (\p_1, \dotsc, \p_n)$ over $n$ mutually exclusive and exhaustive possible outcomes, but chooses to report publicly a distribution $\bv{\m}= (\m_1, \dots, \m_n)$.
 With nothing at stake, there is not necessarily any incentive for honest reporting, or with arbitrary or exogenous stakes, there may arise incentives for distorted reporting.
 But if the payoffs can be shaped, honesty can be encouraged.

-Obviously a forecast should come before observation of the outcome, but before either, imagine that it is credibly made known to the forecaster that the outcome will subsequently be observed and compared to her probabilistic predictions $\bv{m}$, and if the $k$th outcome actually obtains, she will be rewarded with a utility $u_k(\bv{\m})$.
-In this context, such utility payoffs are referred to as a \textit{prediction scoring rule}.
+Obviously a forecast should come before observation of the outcome, but before either, imagine that it is credibly made known to the forecaster that the outcome will subsequently be observed and compared to her probabilistic predictions $\bv{m}$, and if the $k$th outcome actually obtains, she will be rewarded with a utility $u_k(\bv{\m})$ that depends on the actual outcome and her reported probabilistic predictions.
+In this context, the collection of these utility payoffs are referred to as a \textit{prediction scoring rule}.
 The idea is to induce incentives so that a rational forecaster tells us what she really thinks, not what she thinks we want to hear.